Writing Tip: Create Memorable Settings

 Consider the cultural nuances that define the setting.
 Explore the customs, traditions, and societal norms that shape the characters and their interactions.
 A well-developed cultural backdrop adds depth and authenticity to the worlds we’re creating.

 Example: Tradition dictated each aspect of the Full Moon Potato Festival.
-Townspeople of all ages, dressed in robes of navy and silver, gathered to gorge themselves on the rich potato dishes passed down through generations of hardworking hands.
-Marion loved this celebration of their long history, both delicious and devastating.
+Townspeople of all ages, dressed in robes of navy and silver, gathered to gorge themselves on the rich dishes passed down through generations of hardworking hands.
+Marion loved this celebration of their long history, delicious and devastating.
 They’d learned to transform the root vegetable into something both nutritious and tasty while also paying tribute with each bite to the lives lost nearly three centuries past when famine nearly eradicated them all.

 3. Symbolism and Imagery